Edge Computing In Manufacturing: Optimizing The Factories Of The Future

 Edge computing involves processing data close to where it’s generated, such as directly on shop floors.
 In manufacturing environments, real-time data supports critical tasks like automated processes, predictive maintenance and immediate adjustments to production.
 This means sending data back and forth to a centralized cloud for processing is simply too slow and bandwidth-intensive.
-Edge computing resolves these problems, processing data locally so front-line workers have data in real time, right where they’re making the decisions.
+Edge computing manufacturing resolves these problems, processing data locally so front-line workers have data in real time, right where they’re making the decisions.

 Delays in processing data cause inefficiencies, quality issues, and system failures.
 Cloud-based systems introduce too much latency, which impacts critical functions like quality control and automation.